joewickert/form_options_attributes/README.md

 =============================

-This module adds the ability to specify attributes for individual options on Drupal Form API elements of the types select, checkboxes, and radios.
+This module adds the ability to specify attributes for individual options on Bacdrop CMS Form API elements of the types select, checkboxes, and radios.

 This is an API module, with no user interface.
 You would only need this module if another module you are using requires it or if you are programming